revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {% subsubsection Substitution Model | Intro-Subst-Mod %}

  The substitution model describes how discrete morphological characters evolve over time.
 We will be using the Mk model {% cite Lewis2001 %}, a generalization of the Jukes-Cantor model described for nucleotide substitutions.
 The Mk model assumes that all transitions from one state to another occur at the same rate, for all $k$ states.
 Since the characters used in this tutorial all have two states, we will specifically be using a model where $k=2$.
 Thus, a transition from state 0 to state 1 is equally as likely as a transition from state 1 to state 0.
-RevBayes can accommodate [multistate characters]{% page_url morph_tree/V2 %}), as well.
+RevBayes can accommodate [multistate characters]({% page_url morph_tree/V2 %}) as well.

-Once some characters transition to certain state, they rarely transition back, this likely means that the assumption of symmetric rates is violated.
+Once some characters transition to certain state, they rarely transition back, which means that the assumption of symmetric rates is likely violated.
 We can accommodate [asymmetric transition rates]({% page_url morph_tree %}) for each state using alternative models in RevBayes.
 Additionally, if some characters change symmetrically while others change asymmetrically, it is possible to [partition]({% page_url partition %}) the character matrix to account for model heterogeneity in the matrix.

 {% subsubsection Branch-Rate Model | Intro-BranchRate %}